Text-Magnification/iOS-App/README.md

 **Welcome to TextMag!**
-We are a digital text enhancement app that aims to aid individuals with Presbyopia.
+\nWe are a digital text enhancement app that aims to aid individuals with Presbyopia.
 Our software is currently in alpha-stage release

 **Instructions for Installing TextMag:**